eficode-academy/kubernetes-katas/01-pods-deployments.md

 nginx-431080787-9r0lx        1/1       Running   0          40s
 ```

-## 1.4 Testing Kubernetes promise of resilience by deleting a pod
+## Test Kubernetes promise of resilience by deleting a pod

 > A great first mistake that many newcomers make,
 > is to create a _deployment_, and when they're done,